displaydata/view-dc-events/README.md

 The default space must always be present and if no other spaces are created you will enter the default space when connecting to the kibana UI.

-The `load-saved-objects` script will use the kibana API to load any predefined spaces that appear under the `.../kibana/spaces` directory.
+The `load-saved-objects` script uses the kibana API to load any predefined spaces that appear under the `.../kibana/spaces` directory.
+Execute this by running `./load-saved-objects.sh dynamic`

 Objects that the script will load are; imports, dashboards, visualisations, searches & index patterns.

 ## Ingesting directly from Dynamic Central
-This repo is being used for ingesting and analysing the SoakTest machine's user events.
-In this instance there are no saved log files to ingest from the `logs` directory but logstash listens on port `5044` waiting for the various filebeat instances runing on the SoakTest setup to forward the user events generated on each server.
+This docker-compose setup can be used for ingesting and analysing Dynamic Solution's live user events.
+In this instance there are no saved log files to ingest from the `logs` directory but logstash listens on port `5044` waiting for the various filebeat instances to forward the user events generated on each server.

-In order to set up `view-dc-events` to ingest Dynanic Central user events do the following on a Linux VM instance that already has docker installed:
+In order to set up `view-dc-events` to ingest Dynanic Central user events do the following on a Linux VM instance that already has docker and docker-compose installed:

 ```bash
 $ # Clone the repo